s-seo/useful-function/README.md

 # useful-function
-storage for useful functions I made
+Storage for useful functions I made

+explain the manual of each function, please enjoy